Ukraine helicopter crash: Facts and unanswered questions

-BROVARY, Ukraine (AP) — The deadly crash of a helicopter that killed Ukraine’s interior minister and about a dozen other people outside the capital, Kyiv, on Wednesday is the latest in a series of devastating developments in the nearly yearlong war that began with Russia’s invasion.
+BROVARY, Ukraine (AP) — The helicopter crash that killed Ukraine’s interior minister and about a dozen other people outside the capital, Kyiv, on Wednesday is the latest devastating development in the nearly yearlong war that began with Russia’s invasion.

 The crash came four days after a Russian missile struck an apartment building i n Ukraine’s southeastern city of Dnipro, killing dozens of civilians, including six children.
 That attack was the deadliest on civilians since the spring.

-Authorities continued identifying remains and warned that the death toll could rise.
+Authorities continued identifying remains from the crash and warned that the death toll could rise.

 WHAT WE KNOW